Influencer Capsule Collections: Something to Consider?

 How to Use Influencers

-As a brand, you might think it’s smart to pour all resources into the largest influencer to advertise your clothes.
+As a fashion brand, you might think it’s smart to pour all resources into the largest influencer to advertise your clothes.
 This, in theory, makes sense.
 But in practice, it’s actually trickier.
 The larger an influencer’s reach, the more generalized the advertising should be.
 Like marketing anything to a wide base, be sure what it is you’re marketing appeals to a general audience.

 Capsule collections are limited by nature, meaning their appeal isn’t going to be as broad as, say, a new Starbucks blend.
 Therefore, it’s necessary to use influencers based on a given audience.